 It would seem that business very strongly believes that it pays corporation tax, and that if cuts in the rate are made it has the choice as to what to do with the funds thereby released.
 For example, in February 2012 the Financial Times reported that the UK’s Confederation of British Industry had called on the chancellor of the exchequer to cut corporation tax in his March budget, saying that this would encourage investment in infrastructure and raise investment by mid-sized businesses.
-Despite Devereux’s predictions, the CBI did not say companies would put 75 per cent of the cut into wage increases; instead it said they would use the money to boost profits by investing, so increasing the return to shareholders.
+Despite economist’s predictions, the CBI did not say companies would put 75 per cent of the cut into wage increases; instead it said they would use the money to boost profits by investing, so increasing the return to shareholders.
 It seems reasonable to think that if business believes this is the case then this is actually what is happening: businesses do pay corporation tax and they do think that it is a cost borne by their shareholders.
-The glaringly obvious is in this case seemingly the right answer as to who pays corporation tax: shareholders do.
+The glaringly obvious is in this case seemingly the right answer as to who pays corporation tax: it is likely that in large part shareholders do.

 When on average the operating surpluses of businesses have increased from about 23 per cent of GDP in the mid-1960s to around 28 per cent before the 2008 crash it is clear that to ignore taxation of such a significant part of the economy would be reckless.
-This means that suggestions made, for example by the Institute for Fiscal Studies in the Mirrlees report (which was heavily influenced by Devereux), that corporation tax should be amended so that the ‘normal return to equity investment’ is excluded from the tax charge makes no sense.
-That would simply provide yet another opportunity to abuse a tax exemption to abuse and a massive opportunity for tax planning by those with wealth who own must of the shares in multinational corporations.
-What is needed instead is a coherent plan for taxing that profit.
+This means that suggestions made, for example by the Institute for Fiscal Studies in the Mirrlees report, that corporation tax should be amended so that the ‘normal return to equity investment’ is excluded from the tax charge makes no sense.
+That would simply provide yet another opportunity to exploit a tax exemption.
+What is needed instead is a coherent plan for taxing profits.

 Such a plan must be based on a corporation tax.
 As we have seen, some try to argue otherwise, suggesting that income streams flowing from companies (taxes on dividends, wages and sales) are more appropriately charged and that companies themselves should not be taxed , but there are very good reasons for rejecting this argument in addition to those already noted.